iamtheyammer/fetch-ford-service-manuals/README.md

 These instructions are intended for Chrome or Chrome-based browsers.

 1. If you haven't, purchase a PTS subscription from [here](https://www.motorcraftservice.com/Purchase/ViewProduct).
-The 72 hour subscription is fine.
+The 72-hour subscription is fine.
 2. Once purchased, go to PTS: click [here](https://www.motorcraftservice.com/MySubscriptions), then click on your subscription title. ![how to open PTS](img/open-pts.png)
 3. Once PTS opens, navigate to your car.
-   - **Do not use your VIN.**
    - On the left, choose *By Year & Model*, then select your car's year and model.
+     - In some countries, *By Year & Model* may not be available.
+In that case, choose *By VIN* and enter your VIN.
    - Press GO once selected.

 ### Set up template files